massivemadness/Squircle-CE/README.md

 ### Find Replace

-Before using `find` method you have to provide a search string and search params:
+Before using `find` method you have to provide a search string and `FindParams` object:

 ```kotlin
 import com.brackeys.ui.editorkit.model.FindParams